Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Is Hunter Warfield a scam?

 No; Hunter Warfield, Inc. is a legitimate debt collection agency that partners with apartment complexes, property management companies, medical clinics, credit card lenders, public utilities and even funeral homes to collect old debts.
-If you're hearing from Hunter Warfield, it thinks you owe it money, and it will hurt your credit score, limiting your chances of obtaining low interest rates on loans.
+If you're hearing from Hunter Warfield, it thinks you owe it money.
+It will hurt your credit score, limiting your chances of obtaining low interest rates on loans.
 A low credit score also increases your car insurance rate in most states.

 How did Hunter Warfield get my phone number?